 All this is achieved whilst keeping waste management costs down for business, which is critical during a period when budgets are severely constrained.’

-Image Source: SUEZ Recycling and Recovery UK
+Image Source: SUEZ UK Ltd.

 You can find more information on the below websites: